raspberrypilearning/c3-wolfram-day-night/en/step_1.md

-## Day Time Night Time Interactive Map
+## Daytime-nighttime interactive map

-In this project, you'll use the Wolfram Language to create an interactive map which helps you find out where in the world is in day time, where is in night time, and when each country will switch between day and night.
+In this project, you'll use the Wolfram Language to create an interactive map which shows where in the world it is daytime, where it is nighttime, and when each country switches between day and night.

 ### What you will make